-Dekora Smart Line Remote is a wireless wall switch and avoids cutting into drywall.
+Dekora Smart Line Remote is a wireless wall switch that avoids cutting into drywall.
 It does not require an electrician.
-Available as single channel or four channel it is battery operated and easy to install.
+Available as single channel or five channel.
+The 5 channel has five separate channels plus an “all” button.”
+It is battery operated and easy to install.
 Available in white only.

 Available in both black and white.
 The timer is a multifunction remote with 90 channels display and timer.
 You can program up to 6 groups of 15 channels each.
 It also has a clear plastic wall bracket.